yashkemkar/devnotes/Notes/javascript.md

     insert function in here
 }
 ```

+**Important note** - while it is obviously possible to execute a function, loop, etc while being efficient and pulling exactly what you need from previous data.
+It is good practice to assign the calculation to a new variable and just call the variable rather than enter the calculation directly into a function.

 #### Rules for Variables:
 1. You cannot start your variable name with a number.
 2. You cannot leave spaces in your variable name - use snakecase or camelcase.
 Snakecase is when you replace the spaces with underscores.
 Camelcase is when you make the first letter of the first word lowercase, and then the first letter of every subsequent word uppercase.
 Example